 Yes!
 Interactive visualizations of the data are available on the KinseyReporter.org website.
 The anonymous data we collect is also publicly available to the community via an Application Programming Interface (API), documented on the KinseyReporter.org website.
 We welcome your feedback.

-We are working on providing the surveys in other languages for your convenience using translation software powered by Google Translate.
+Initial translations are powered by Google Translate.
 Reasonable efforts have been made to provide an accurate translation, however, no automated translation is perfect nor is it intended to replace human translators.
 Translations are provided as a service to users of the Kinsey Reporter app, and are provided "as is."
 No warranty of any kind, either expressed or implied, is made as to the accuracy, reliability, or correctness of any translations made from English into any other language.

 The official text is the English version of the surveys.
 Any discrepancies or differences created in the translation are not binding.
 If any questions arise related to the accuracy of the information contained in the translated surveys, please refer to the English version of the surveys, which is the official version.